KTern/docs-center/docs/content/digital-projects/project-hub/signoffs/creating-signoff-group/_index.en.md

 a.
 To create a signoff item, it is necessary to have at least one existing signoff group.
 You have the option to assign the signoff item to either a newly created signoff group or an existing one.

 b.
 To create a new signoff group, click on the signoff section of your project, and then click the “+” icon to add a new group.
-You can then customize the group's name and add the relevant stakeholders who will be responsible for reviewing and approving the signoff.

 ![3-signoff-group1](https://storage.googleapis.com/ktern-public-files/product-documentation/Signoffs/3-signoff-group1.png)